-Objective Two: (To explore the utility of various internet sites and forums or populations to identify cases of interest) Data will also be described and graphically displayed based on the site or forum from which it was gleaned.
+Objective Two: (To explore the utility of three internetforums to identify cases of interest) Data will also be described and graphically displayed based on the site or forum from which it was gleaned (which the manual curators will be blinded to prior to data analysis).
 Since no a priori definitions of site utility exist in this space, only descriptive reports can be provided.